 What is the Term Used to Describe the Failure to Act as a Reasonable Person

-The reasonable person in a personal injury case is the legal standard for lawful behavior.
+The reasonable person in a personal injury claim is the legal standard for lawful behavior.
 The behavior of each person in the case is compared to what a fictional, reasonable person would do in the same situation.

-The Reasonable Person Standard
+The Reasonable Person Standard Definition

 The amount of care and caution that an ordinary person would use in a given situation is known as the reasonable person standard.
 The reasonable person standard depends on the situation.
 It’s a fictitious legal standard that applies to evaluate the behavior of each person involved in an accident.
 The trier of fact, usually the jury, looks at what each person did to see if their actions were at least as careful as a reasonable person.